2016 Azerbaijani constitutional referendum

 A constitutional referendum was held in Azerbaijan on 26 September 2016.
 Voters were asked whether they approved of 29 constitutional amendments, with a separate vote on each one.
 All 29 amendments were approved by between 89% and 95% of voters.
-It created the office of the Vice President and extended the presidential term from five to seven years.
+The changes created the office of the Vice President and extended the presidential term from five to seven years.

 Background

 President Ilham Aliyev issued a decree on 18 July 2016, amending several articles of the constitution.
 These were reviewed by the Constitutional Court, which approved them on 25 July.
 On 26 July Aliyev ordered that a referendum be held, as required under articles 152 and 153 of the constitution.